-It is a fact that the tariff eligible for a bakery having the connected load of and below 1000 Watts is VII B tariff and when connected load of these consumers exceeds 1000 Watts, such consumers shall be charged under LT VII A tariff.
-The respondent has not furnished the exact date of reporting of the anomaly by the meter reader.
+It is a fact that the tariff eligible for a dental clinic is VI F. The respondent has not furnished the exact date of reporting of the anomaly by the meter reader.
 So many bills were seen issued to the appellant under VII B tariff during this period.
-This shows that if the appellant fails to regularise the additional load, then the respondent has to take action in this regard.
-The tariff has to be fixed according to the purpose for which electricity is being utilized and in consistence with the tariff notification issued by the Hon'ble Regulatory Commission.
+The respondent had failed to issue a notice to the consumer to regularise the additional load and change of tariff, as he is aware of the anomaly through the anomaly register.
+The tariff has to be fixed according to the purpose for which electricity is being utilized and in consistence with the tariff rules laid by the Hon'ble Regulatory Commission.